The main ways norovirus is transmitted are:

 - Close contact with a person who has a norovirus infection, eg: sharing food and cutlery

-- Through the air — vomiting can send tiny particles into the air.
+- Through the air — vomiting can create tiny particles that float in the air and carry norovirus.

 The norovirus is difficult to kill.
-In can withstand exposure to hot and cold temperatures as well as most disinfectants.
+It can withstand exposure to hot and cold temperatures as well as most disinfectants.

 Signs and symptoms